6/17/2014 at 12:07 p.m.

 The district winners are:

-- Jeff and Tanya Hill of Moro (Lee County) in the East Central District.
-The Hills grow soybeans, rice, wheat and corn on 6,000 acres.
-They have two young children, Caitlynn Nicole and Cooper.
+• Nathan and Kristin Reed of Marianna (Lee County) in the East Central District.
+The Reeds grow cotton, corn, soybeans and milo on 6,000 acres.
+They have three young children: Jane-Anne, Stanley “Eldon” and Katherine.

 “Agriculture is the backbone of our state.
 In fact, it is the largest business sector, adding around $16 billion to our economy each year.
-These farm families are a part of a wonderful legacy and industry that helps provide all of us an abundant, safe and affordable food supply, which we should never take for granted.”
+These farm families are a part of a wonderful legacy and industry that helps provide all of us an abundant, safe and affordable food supply, which we should never take for granted.
+This is something we continue to recognize and appreciate not only now, but throughout the year.”

 Sponsors of the Farm Family of the Year program are Arkansas Farm Bureau, the Arkansas Press Association, the Electric Cooperatives of Arkansas and the three Farm Credit agencies that serve Arkansas: AgHeritage Farm Credit Services, Farm Credit of Western Arkansas and Midsouth Farm Credit.
 Additionally, support for the program is provided by the Arkansas Department of Career Education, University of Arkansas Division of Agriculture and the USDA’s Farm Service Agency, Natural Resources Conservation Service and Rural Development.